LukusCRichards/First-Person-Camera-and-Player-Movement-Package/First Person Camera and Player Movement Documentation.md

 This script is capable of making the character rotate with the camera and make the character move in the direction of where it faces.

-This script it **not** capable of adjusting its axis when something blocks its view as this is a basic version of a camera movement script.
+This script it **not** capable of adjusting its axis when something blocks its view, but this should not be a problem as it is contained in a collider through the Character Controller.

 ### IMPORTANT

+Make sure that any scripts you reference in other scripts are in an Awake method, because if you do not do this, the other scripts will not be referenced so that they work in the script that referenced it.